Arshad9999/IoT-InternetofThings/README.md

 Configuring Normal-Range VLANs Normal-range VLANs are VLANs with VLAN IDs 1 to 1005.
 If the switch is in VTP server or VTP transparent mode, you can add, modify, or remove configurations for VLANs 2 to 1001 in the VLAN database.
 (VLAN IDs 1 and 1002 to 1005 are automatically created and cannot be removed.)
 Note When the switch is in VTP transparent mode, you can also create extended-range VLANs (VLANs with IDs from 1006 to 4094), but these VLANs are not saved in the VLAN database.

 # Practical-5

+## OBJECTIVE: To implement the virtual private network  (VPN) using Cisco  Packet Tracer

 ## VPN
  A Virtual Private Network (VPN) connection allows users to access, send, and receive data to and from a private network by means of going through a public or shared network such as the Internet but still ensuring secure connections to an underlying network infrastructure to protect the private network and its resources.